-- 1. There must be a legitimate hardship, usually one precluding a student's graduation, to justify not enrolling in the regularly scheduled course. - The course in question must be one which can be adequately taught on a DIS basis. - 3.
-All DIS requests must originate with the student, be approved in writing by the instructor and the division chair or the dean of the school, and be assigned the proper course reference number (CRN) by the assistant to the Vice President for Academic and Student Affairs before the student can register for that course.
+- 1. There must be a legitimate hardship, usually one precluding a student's graduation, to justify not enrolling in the regularly scheduled course. - 2.
+The course in question must be one which can be adequately taught on a DIS basis. - 3.
+The student making the request must provide evidence of his/her ability to complete the DIS successfully. - 4.
+All DIS requests must originate with the student, be approved in writing by the instructor and the division chair or the dean of the school, and be assigned the proper course reference number (CRN) by the assistant to the Vice President for Academic Affairs before the student can register for that course.